 In a partnership, typically the two co-owners will get insured and name one another as the owner of each others policy.
-When a buy-sell agreement is funded with life insurance, the policy owner uses the insurance proceeds to purchase the business interest of the deceased owner’s interest at a predetermined amount.
+When a buy-sell agreement is funded with life insurance, the policy owner uses the insurance proceeds to purchase the company interest of the deceased owner’s share at a predetermined amount.
 This type of buy sell agreement is called an Entity Purchase Agreement or Stock Redemption Agreement.
 The benefit here is that it provides the family of the deceased owner with cash instead of non-marketable company stock.
-The remaining owner is then freed up to carry on the business without the deceased owner’s family getting involved in the affairs of the business.
+With full ownership, the remaining owner is then freed up to carry on the business without the deceased owner’s family getting involved in the affairs of the business.
 Further, this protects the business from being dissolved upon the death of a co-owner.
 Finally, the business has a quick influx of liquid income (i.e. cash) that may also be used by any remaining co-owners if the business is in need of liquidity.

 For larger businesses with more than two or three owners, such as an LLC, C Corp, or S Corp, a different buy sell strategy called a cross purchase agreement, can be effectively implemented.
-This buy sell agreement strategy requires the insurance to be taken out on all the business owners and makes the business both the owner of the policy and the beneficiary.
-This way all money flows back into the business to be used as necessary by the remaining business owners, as the remaining owners use the cash to “buy out” the deceased business owner’s interest.We recommend you consult with a tax professional for potential tax ramifications to the business from this strategy.
+This buy sell arrangement strategy requires the insurance to be taken out on all the business owners and makes the business both the owner of the policy and the beneficiary.
+This way all money flows back into the business to be used as necessary by the remaining business owners, as the remaining owners use the cash to "buy out" the deceased business owner's interest.We recommend you consult with tax professionals for potential tax ramifications to the business from this strategy.

 In a sole proprietorship, typically the business will not continue when the sole owner dies.
-The main issue is that any heir of the business owner is not knowledgeable of the business and the nuances associated with the continuation of the business.
-Therefore, the buy-sell agreement funded with life insurance, typically in the form of key person business life insurance, will be able to provide liquid assets to the deceased owner’s family as they wait on an appropriate suitor to purchase the business.
+The main issue is that any heir (or heirs) of the business owner is not knowledgeable of the business and the nuances associated with the continuation of the business.
+Therefore, the buy-sell agreement funded with life insurance, typically in the form of key employee or key person business life insurance, will be able to provide liquid assets to the deceased owner’s family as they wait on an appropriate suitor to purchase the business.
 This strategy also helps avoid “fire sales” where the business is sold for pennies on the dollar due to the need to liquidate assets to wrap up the deceased owner’s business and estate.

 One last note for a business owner who also is the primary bread winner of the household: you should get insured as soon as possible.
 If you are the main income earner, then regardless if you have a buy-sell in place or not, life insurance should still be at the top of your list as a business owner simply because it means your family will be protected financially when you die.
 Please don't put off getting at least some life insurance in place as you continue to make strides to grow your business.

-In summary, the advantages of a buy-sell agreement funded with life insurance:
+In summary, the advantages of a buy-sell agreement funded with life insurance

 - Business continuity by providing remaining owners with cash to purchase deceased owner’s shares.